VERITAS-Observatory/EventDisplay_v4/README.md

 Eventdisplay is a reconstruction and analysis pipeline for data of Imaging Atmospheric Cherenkov Telescopes.
-It has been primarily developed for VERITAS and CTA analysis and used for many publications.
+It has been primarily developed for VERITAS and CTA analysis and publications.
 This repository contains the Eventdisplay version used for VERITAS analysis (see [here](https://github.com/Eventdisplay/Eventdisplay) for the CTA version).

 * Original developers: Gernot Maier and Jamie Holder